danthegoodman1/cloudComputingCourse/01-intro_to_virtual_machines/README.md

-# Lesson 1: Intro to Virtual Machines <!-- omit in toc -->
+# Module 1: Intro to Virtual Machines <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->